ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w9d2 - (Legacy) Deployment m3 (Adaptable).md

 - To configure username and password in MongoDB Atlas, go to `Security > Quickstart` (menu on the left)

+MongoDB Atlas:
+- IMPORTANT: we need to create a new project (limit of one free cluster per project)
+- test db connection with compass

+- Test API (Postman)
+  - We need to add environment variables

 ### 3. Frontend + Summary:

 - Follow this video: https://www.loom.com/share/1503025f85344dacad7e914cc759ceba

 - IMPORTANT: environment variables in our React apps: